JoaquinR98/Portfolio-repo/README.md

 ### Hi and welcome to my profile.

-I'm an ambitious learner of UX Design and Web development.
+I'm an ambitious UX Design and Web development learner.
 My goal is to learn something new every day.

 See my UX Portfolio at https://joaquinrodini.github.io